Zum Inhalt springen

 enabled: true

-With 0.9.0, all members of the group "Domain Admins" could successfully authenticate with the API.
+With v0.9.0, all members of the group "Domain Admins" could successfully authenticate with the API.

 With openDesk 1.0, we introduced a specific group for permission to use the API: IAM API - Full Access.

-The IAMs admin account Administrator is a member of this group by default, but no other user is.
+The IAM admin account Administrator is the only member of this group by default.

 If you need other accounts to use the API, please assign them to the aforementioned group.